Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Conclusion

 \section{Conclusion}

 We have proven that an approximate unitary $2$-design can be achieved by alternately and repeatedly applying independent random $Z$- and $X$-diagonal unitaries.
 More specifically, we showed that it converges to an $\epsilon$-approximate unitary $2$-design exponentially quickly in terms of the number $\ell$ of repetitions, namely $\epsilon = \Theta(1/d^{\ell})$.
 As it provides the converse, our result can be used to investigate the optimality of using unitary $2$-designs in quantum protocols (see e.g.~\cite{NHMW2015-2}).
 Based on this result, we constructed an efficient quantum circuit composed of $\Theta\bigl(N(N+\log1/\epsilon)\bigr)$ gates that implement an $\epsilon$-approximate unitary $2$-design.
-The merit of the construction is that most of the gates are diagonal in the Pauli- $Z$ basis and the non-commuting part is of constant depth, which possibly results in the quick and robust implementations of the design.
-Finally, by interpreting the quantum circuits in terms of Hamiltonian dynamics, we have shown that a disordered random Hamiltonian realises unitary $2$-designs in constant time.
+The merit of the construction is that most of the gates are diagonal in the Pauli- $Z$ basis and the non-commuting part is of constant depth, which may result in the quick and robust implementations of the design.
+Finally, by interpreting the quantum circuits in terms of Hamiltonian dynamics, we have shown that a time-dependent Hamiltonian consisting of disordered Hamiltonians generates unitary $2$-designs after switching the interactions a few times.

 A natural question is whether or not more repetitions eventually achieve unitary $t$-designs for arbitrary $t$.
 This problem has been subsequently addressed by some of the present authors in Ref.~\cite{NHKW2016}.
-It is also interesting to consider an approximate implementation of random $Z$-diagonal unitaries by quantum circuits where each gate acts only on neighbouring qubits.
-If there exists such a quantum circuit, it immediately provides a random Hamiltonian with neighbouring interactions that realises unitary $2$-designs, which have strong contributions to the microscopic understandings of fundamental physics resulted from random dynamics in complex systems.
+It is also interesting to consider an approximate implementation of random $Z$-diagonal unitaries by quantum circuits where each gate acts only on neighboring qubits.
+If there exists such a quantum circuit, it immediately provides a random Hamiltonian with neighboring interactions that realises unitary $2$-designs, which have strong contributions to the microscopic understandings of fundamental physics resulted from random dynamics in complex systems.